Telefonica/XAIoGraphs/docs/source/user_guide/explainability.md

 ## LIDE (Local Interpretable Data Explanations)

-LIDE is a local explainability algorithm which works on tabular data and doesn't make any assumptions on the origin of the target (the column to be explained).
+LIDE is a local explainability algorithm which works on tabular data and doesn't make any assumptions about the origin of the target (the column to be explained).
 Before further reading, please take a look at the [requirements section](#requirements)

 Let us understand what local explainability means: